QuangNhatTewak/s-management/README.md

-Based on PHP, JavaScript and Ajax for clients communication
+Based on PHP, JavaScript and AJAX for clients communication